 If you’re looking into installing a throttle body spacer, there’s a good chance you’re looking for a boost in performance and fuel economy.
 Lucky for you, most styles have equally effective features that give you what you crave.
-But before you order the first spacer that catches your eye and mod your ride into a corner, be sure to take a moment to read into them a bit in our guide on: How to Shop for the Best Performance Throttle Body Spacer.
+But before you order the first spacer that catches your eye and mod your ride into a corner, be sure to take a moment to read up on them here.

 How Throttle Body Spacers Work

 One of the tricks car manufacturers use to increase fuel economy and power is to generate a swirling-effect or “turbulence” in the air that enters the cylinders.
 This thoroughly mixes oxygen and fuel molecules, allowing the air/fuel mixture to burn completely when ignited.
 Sadly, not all car manufacturers have this trick mastered, which can limit the horsepower, torque and MPGs of any ride.
 Throttle body spacers remedy this with a combination of grooves, channels and ridges machined into their internal bores.
 While your engine is running, air flowing through spacers hit precisely designed contours and is spun into a fuel-mixing-tornado, unlocking hidden performance and fuel economy.

 What Throttle Body Spacer is Best for You?